ashishkpoudel/blog2/input/posts/Why-you-dont-need-microservices.md

 In a way, this is our objective: when scaling an app we want to change anything business related as little as possible, working mainly on the infrastructure.

 What about that read model, is that a specific db?
 No, from a design point of view it's everything you need (data structures, db schema etc) to return app queries (read functionality).
 Sure, the UI is the 'owner' of that read model (which can be more than one), but the actual implementation should be, again, as simple as possible.
 This means using the same db schema that other components write to.
-You really need very good reasons to have a dedicated storage for your UI or any other component, as costs and complexity just increases.
+You really need very good reasons to have a dedicated storage for your UI or any other component, as costs and complexity just increase.

 For other components (Domain or not) things are similar, we can still have a specific model and apply CQRS at both application and persistence level, but in abstract terms it will still be a command or query model.
 We can consider the persistence as an abstraction, like some storage where business state exists, but we don't know details.
 The actual implementation can share the db at least for reading or for everything or each component can have their very own, isolated db.
 It depends on the scalability needs.